mcho9734/MartinCho_BlueStampPortfolio/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/C2Xco2PSx_w?si=evDUAN3PfTF7yNpN" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 Second Milestone Key Details:
 - For this milestone, I completed the assembly of the robotic arm and finished the code.
+The code works by constantly reading values from the joysticks using a while-loop and then executing the appropriate function to move the robotic arm.
 - What surprised me so far is the simplicity and efficiency of the base robotic arm.
-The only electrical components were four servo motors and two joysticks, which meant I only needed two unique blocks of code.
+The only electrical components were four servo motors and two joysticks, which meant I only needed two unique blocks of code (and a lot of rinse & repeat).
 - A challenge I faced was that the robotic arm wouldn't move when I input commands to the joysticks.
 I later realized that the screws on the moving joints were too tight and caused a lot of friction, so I loosened the screws at joints and the robotic arm began to move smoothly.
 - For my final milestone, I plan to add bluetooth capabilities to the robotic arm as an alternative to the joystick controller.
 I also plan on connecting a camera to the robotic arm so that I can take pictures and see what the robotic arm sees.